 My name is Emma and I’m a qualified counsellor and member of the British Association of Counselling & Psychotherapy (BACP).
 I have been running my private practice for over a decade.
 Before starting my own practice, I worked as a therapist for a specialist bereavement counselling service.

 I love to learn, to work with all sorts of different people and to draw on my life experiences to support clients in a way that is most useful and meaningful for them.

-I am interested in many aspects of therapy and am committed to continuing my professional and personal development through ongoing training and life-long learning.
+I’m interested in many aspects of therapy and am committed to continuing my professional and personal development through ongoing training and lifelong learning.
 I receive regular supervision to support my work and safeguard both me and my clients.

 As a wife, mother, employee, employer, friend, sister, daughter and fellow human being, I aim to tap into all my experiences to help me empathise and understand my clients and walk with them on their journey of self-discovery.

 Supervision for Therapists